2022-cs244/2022-cs244.github.io/index.md

 * Programming Assignment 1: Bufferbloat on Mininet
 * Programming Assignment 2: Bufferbloat on NS-3
 * Final Project: Reproducing research.
 You and a partner will reproduce the main result from a recent networking paper.
 We will be posting your reproductions on the [Reproducing Network Research blog](https://reproducingnetworkresearch.wordpress.com/){:target="_blank"}.
+Let me know if you need help on finding a partner.

 You have one free 24 hour extension for either the programming assignment or final project.
 You must email the TA before the deadline.
 After this, if you hand in an assignment 0-24 hours late, you will lose 25% of the grade.
 24-48 hours late and you will lose 50% of the grade.
 48-72 hours late you will lose 75% of the grade.
 After 72 hours you will receive a zero.